Nuytemans-Dieter/BetterSleeping/README.md

 Quite extensive configuration is included to suit your needs.
 The configuration includes, but is not limited to:
  - Set the night skip mode: will **time pass faster** or will it be set to day?
  - Set a **percentage** of players that must sleep to skip the night, or choose to set a **static amount** that must sleep
- - All messages can be **customised** in lang.yml, and by default several languages are supported (English, Dutch, Spanish and Portuguese)
+ - All messages can be **customised** in lang.yml, and by default several languages are supported (English, French, German, Dutch, Spanish, Portuguese, ...).
+[Full list here](https://github.com/Nuytemans-Dieter/BetterSleeping/tree/v3.0.0/src/main/resources/lang)
  - Give players **buffs** (potion effects) for sleeping or **debuffs** for not sleeping!
  - **Disable phantoms**
  - Display **messages on screen** instead of in the chat